 The answer to both the questions is—Principle of Indemnity.
 According to this, the insured can’t get more than the actual amount of expenses or losses.
 The principle of subrogation under group health insurance is a method whereby the possibility of receiving more than the actual amount of loss, thereby infringing the principle of indemnity is defeated.

 Under the Act of Subrogation, insurers can benefit only to the extent of the payment made.
 It means, if the insurers recover more money than the amount paid, they can retain the amount to that extent for which the payment has been made and refund the remaining amount to the policyholder.
 However, if the recovery amount is less than the amount of claim paid, the insurer can’t realise the balance amount from the insured.

 As W.M Realty Co. was building some independent villas near Sohna Road, Gurgaon, they hired the civil engineering services of the Silicon Engineering Co, who sent one of its civil engineers, Rakesh Shah to the construction site of the latter.
 While walking along a temporary fence, a gust of wind lifted the chain-link construction fence off the ground, which unfortunately fell on Rakesh.
 He was rushed to a nearby hospital where the doctors performed an emergency operation.

-Luckily, his employer, Silicon Engineering Co., was offering a group health insurance and Rakesh approached the insurer to settle medical expenses, which were around Rs 1.5 lakh.
-Though, the insurer settled the claim, it was found out that W.M Realty failed to provide a safe working atmosphere to its contractual employees and adequate sandbags for the feet of the fence.
+Luckily, his employer, Silicon Engineering Co., had a group health insurance and Rakesh approached the insurer to settle medical expenses, which were around Rs 1.5 lakh.
+Though the insurer settled the claim, it was found out that W.M Realty had failed to provide a safe working atmosphere to its contractual employees eg. adequate sandbags at the feet of the fence.
 Also, W.M Realty Co. refused to compensate Rakesh.
 The insurer filed a case against W.M Realty Co. to recover the claim amount paid to Rakesh.